 - Oxygen Deprivation – this can be caused from external forces (kinked or prolapsed umbilical cord) or from internal forces (low birth weight, underdeveloped lungs) and is one of the most common causes of severe birth injuries.

 Some birth injuries can be detected immediately, but the more severe injuries may not be discovered until much later.
-Bruises, broken bones, forceps/vacuum extraction and lacerations are all easy ways to detect a birth injury.
+Bruises, broken bones, forceps/vacuum extraction, and lacerations are all easy ways to detect a birth injury.

-There are solutions to birth injuries but since they are unique, it can be difficult to determine the proper medical treatment.
+There are solutions to birth injuries, but since they are unique, it can be difficult to determine the proper medical treatment.
 It is important to know your options:

 - Medications – there are a variety of medications used to help treat birth injuries.
-A majority of the time, medications are used to help ease pain, seizures, and cognitive disabilities.
+A majority of the time, medications are used to help ease the pain, seizures, and cognitive disabilities.